zhouzi/awesome-perceived-performance/README.md

-The purpose of this repository is to collect resources about design patterns that helps improving perceived speed.
-Actually, it's all about designing interfaces that are "reactive".
+The purpose of this repository is to collect resources about design patterns that help improving perceived speed by designing reactive interfaces.
 The name is also a reference to [Reactive Systems](http://www.reactivemanifesto.org/).

-Please note that there is no relation between [The Reactive Manifesto](http://www.reactivemanifesto.org/) and this project at the time of writing.
+*Please note that there is no relation between [The Reactive Manifesto](http://www.reactivemanifesto.org/) and this project at the time of writing.*

 # Resources